Choosing software for your small business is not a quick or easy process.

 Building a more concrete business plan and goals for your software will inform what you choose and make it easier for you to narrow things down.

 Your business may be small now, but what happens when it grows larger in a few years – can your software keep up?
-One key factor to think about is growth potential, or scalability, and whether or not the software has the functionality and capacity to increase in size.
+One key factor to consider is growth potential or scalability and whether or not the software has the functionality and capacity to increase in size.
 You’ll want to find the right software that will benefit your company for the long term, not just temporarily.
 Migrating data from one platform to another is always a bit of a pain, so mitigating that with prior planning is vital.

 Platforms that offer multiple tiers within their product can be a good option – they’ll likely have an affordable option to start using while you’re smaller, then have an option to upgrade to as you grow more.
 But that’s just one example of scalability – explore what your future needs might be to discover the right one for you and your business.